po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/04-Day/04-Day-LessonPlan.md

   * When we input a letter in the text box, the letter that is pressed on the keyboard is displayed.

-* Open `15-Ins_Keyboard-Events/assets/js/script.js` in your browser and demonstrate the following:
+* Open `15-Ins_Keyboard-Events/assets/js/script.js` in your IDE and demonstrate the following:

   * 🔑 We attach a `change` event to the `<select>` element using `addEventListener()`.
 When the user selects a value from the dropdown, the function will execute.
 Note that the first parameter is the event, so we use `change`, as shown in the following example: